This post is about my simple skincare routine and products I love, as well as some history about my skincare journey.

 My mom was diagnosed with melanoma a few years ago and has a huge scar in her back to prove it.
-Thankfully, a friend of hers encouraged her to get a skin check and the dermatologist found it in its very early stages, so she is currently healthy and skin cancer-free.
+Thankfully, a friend of hers encouraged her to get a skin check and the dermatologist found it in its very early stages, so she is currently healthy and cancer-free.

 Skin checks take hardly any time at all, are completely painless, and could potentially save your life, so please don’t put this off!
 Again, the staff at Dermatology Specialists of KC are great and would love to see you for this.

 questions? reach out anytime!

-I have linked all of the products above for you, as well as in the Like To Know It app, so go follow me there if you want to easily refer back to it!
+I have linked all of the products above for you, as well as in the @liketoknow.it app.
+Go follow me there if you want to easily refer back to it!

 Thank you for reading and have a great week!